reu/touche/README.md

 ```

 ## Features
-- HTTP Server (thread per connection design)
+- HTTP Server (thread per connection backed by a thread pool)
 - ~HTTP Client~ (work in progress)
 - Non buffered (streaming) requests and response bodies
+- HTTP/1.1 pipelining
-- TLS support
+- TLS
 - Upgrade connections
 - Trailers headers
-- 100 continue expectations support
+- 100 continue expectation
 - Unix sockets servers

 ## Comparison with Hyper

-Touché follows some of the same designs as Hyper:
+Touché shares a lot of similarities with Hyper:

-- Low level
+- "Low level"
-- Uses the [http](https://crates.io/crates/http) crate to represent all the HTTP related types
+- Uses the [http crate](https://crates.io/crates/http) to represent HTTP related types
-- Allows fine granded implementations of an HttpBody
+- Allows fine-grained implementations of streaming HTTP bodies
-- Fully featured and correct
+- Fast and correct

-But also, there are some notable differences:
+But also has some notable differences:

 - It is synchronous
-- It uses `Vec<u8>` to represent bytes instead of [Bytes](https://crates.io/crates/bytes)
+- Uses `Vec<u8>` to represent bytes instead of [Bytes](https://crates.io/crates/bytes)
-- Doesn't support (and probably never will) HTTP 2
+- Doesn't support HTTP 2 (and probably never will)

 ## Other examples